 There are two sources of population change, natural increase or decrease, and migration.
-Natural increase or decrease is the number of births compared with the number of deaths among residents of the Town.
-Little growth in the number of adults of childbearing age and a decreasing number of children in the Town of Columbus coupled with a modestly growing number of elderly suggests that natural increase will not likely be a factor in population growth for the Town into the immediate future.
+Natural increase or decrease is the number of births compared with the number of deaths among residents of the County.
+The decreasing number of adults of childbearing age and the decreasing number of children in the Town of Fort Winnebago coupled with slight increases in the number of elderly suggest that natural increase will not likely be a factor in population growth for the Town into the immediate future.
+In fact, these demographic trends indicated a natural population decrease is possible.
 Trends in age distribution are discussed in more detail in the next section.

 Migration is the movement of people into or out of a community.
-Table 1-9 compares the migration of people in the Town of Columbus and Columbia County.
-Among persons five years old or older, about 37 percent of the Town of Columbus' population in 2000 had moved within the preceding five years compared to about 41 percent of the County's population that had moved during the same period.
+Table 1-9 compares the migration of people in the Town of Fort Winnebago and Columbia County.
+Among persons five years old or older, about 25 percent of the Town of Fort Winnebago's population in 2000 had moved within the preceding five years compared to about 41 percent of Columbia County's population that had moved during the same period.

-TABLE 1-9 Population Migration of Persons Five Years or Older Town of Columbus and Columbia County, 2000
+TABLE 1-9 Population Migration of Persons Five Years or Older Town of Fort Winnebago and Columbia County, 2000

-Place of Residence Town of Columbus Columbia County
+Place of Residence Town of F ort Winnebago Colum bia County

-Flace of Residence Number Percent Number Percent
+Place of Residence Number Percent Number Percent

-Same House as 5 Years Before 406 62.65% 29,105 59.11%
+Same House as 5 Years Before 642 75.44% 29,105 59.11%

 Different House:

-Same County 106 16.36% 9,038 18.36%
+Same County 144 16.92% 9,038 18.36%

-Other Wisconsin County 85 13.12% 8,472 17.21%
+Other Wisconsin County 51 5.99% 8,472 17.21%

-Other State 50 7.72% 2,381 4.84%
+Other State 14 1.65% 2,381 4.84%

-Other Country 1 0.15% 243 0.49%
+Other Country 0 0.00% 243 0.49%

-Totals: 648 100.00% 49,239 100.00%
+Totals 851 100.00% 49,239 100.00%

-The percentage of people moving to the Town of Columbus from other parts of Wisconsin, was about 13 percent compared to about 16 percent of Town residents who moved to the Town from other parts of Columbia County.
-Residents moving to the Town from other states or other countries amount to about 7.9 percent of the Town's population compared to 5.3 percent for the County.
-These figures indicated that population migration has been a modest source of population growth for the Town during the recent past.
+The percentage of people moving to the Town from other parts of Wisconsin, was about 6 percent compared to about 17 percent of Town residents who moved to the Town from other parts of Columbia County.
+Residents moving to the Town from other states or other countries amount to about 1.7 percent of the Town's population compared to little over 5 percent for Columbia County.
+These figures indicated that population migration has not been a significant source of population growth for the Town during the recent past.